 No other asset class allows you to be as creative as alternative investments.
 While this can be anything from baseball cards, music royalties, peer-to-peer lending, try to resist the temptation and invest in what you understand.
 If you like working on cars consider getting a collectible, if you used to play games like Pokémon or Magic: The Gathering — go through your old collection, as some of those cards are now worth 6 figures.

-In 2021, with projects like EF Capital, it is possible to invest in online businesses.
+In 2023, it is easier than ever to invest in online businesses.
 The possibilities are endless but they need to be reasonable.